plmbov/fifatitis/README.md

 ### Fifatitis 0.7

-The app is some kind of inside joke that I used to practice my React skills. :)
+The app is some kind of an inside joke that I used to practice my React skills. :)

 It is in constant development.
 Main focus areas for upcoming time are:
 - Mobile CSS